Comfort Care

 Stage 3: Mild Cognitive Decline

-As the condition progresses further into the labyrinth of dementia, the third stage reveals itself.
+As the disease progresses further into the labyrinth of mild dementia, the third stage reveals itself.
 Memory lapses become more pronounced.
 Individuals may confuse names and words with one another.
 It’s like entering a maze where advanced dementia might be hiding around the next corner.
 And this is exactly where the quality of life usually starts to deteriorate.

 Stage 4: Moderate Cognitive Decline